 A major focus of our work on the ground is collecting data and samples which can be fed into studies about the risk of disease to a particular species.
 We help local staff, vets and volunteers build their capacity for surveying, identifying and responding to any outbreaks of disease.

 It’s not just the particular endangered species that will benefit from this work; other local wildlife, livestock, pets and people also stand to gain.
-For example, our distemper and rabies vaccination clinics in Zimbabwe protect not just African painted dogs, but local domestic pets and their owners as well.
+For example, mobile distemper and rabies vaccination clinics in Zimbabwe protect not just African painted wolves, but local domestic pets and their owners as well.

-Our vets typically follow up any hands-on training with bespoke manuals for particular projects.
+The vets we support typically follow up any hands-on training with bespoke manuals for particular projects.
 These will cover everything from welfare issues and the correct handling of the animals involved, to understanding the analysis of samples taken in the field.
 They stay in touch with our projects electronically and provide ongoing support.

 WVI believes that developing local wildlife knowledge, along with the capacity to measure and analyse disease in the country where a project is actually based, are key aspects in making sure that conservations efforts are sustainable in the long term.